 5. Has Link Juice

-Another term that you should acquaint yourself with is the link juice.
-This is what serves as the network allowing users and search engines to have access to the links that you have provided.
+Another term that you should acquaint yourself with is link juice.
+This is what serves as the network, allowing users and search engines to access the links you have provided.
 This also refers to the value passed on from one link visit to another.

 Note that only do-follow links are passed on through link juice because this is the only one of the two types that have the ability to build value in the site.

 Both the do-follow and the no-follow links are related to HTML codes.
 In particular, do-follow links are built through regular codes, which is how you usually insert hyperlinks.

 Onto the next type of backlink, we have the no-follow link.
 This is the complete opposite of do-follow links but is still as important to know.